bccbass/WebserverParentFolder/README.md

    ```bash
        $ flask run
    ```
-   The server should not be running on port 8000
+   The server should now be running on port 8000

 7. Authentication: To use the API a user must register via the `/users/register` route.
 The user may then login via the `/users/login` route, which will result in a JWT token being sent in a JSON response.
 This token is valid for 30 days and must be included in the authentication header for each HTTP request as a bearer token.
 After 30 days the user may simply login again to generate a new token.